Serge N'Gal: Club career

-Born in Nkongsamba, N'Gal started his professional career in Spain with Villarreal CF at the age of 17, but could not find a place in the first team.
-In 2004, he moved to FC Inter Turku in the Finnish Veikkausliiga, as he had visited the country before when representing Cameroon in the 2003 FIFA U-17 World Championship.
-His first season was not a success due to an injury, as he managed to play only six games and score two goals.
+Born in Nkongsamba, N'Gal started his professional career in Spain with Villarreal at the age of 17, but could not find a place in the first team.
+In 2004, he moved to Inter Turku in the Finnish Veikkausliiga, as he had visited the country before when representing Cameroon in the 2003 FIFA U-17 World Championship.
+His first season was not a success due to an injury, as he played only six games and scored two goals.

 In his second year, N'Gal was among the top players in the league, and his impressive performances attracted interest from bigger European clubs.
-Midway through the 2005–06 campaign, he signed with French second level side Stade Brestois 29 but, after an unsuccessful stint, joined Portuguese Primeira Liga's U.D.
+Midway through the 2005–06 campaign, he signed with French second level side Brest but, after an unsuccessful stint, joined Portuguese Primeira Liga's U.D.
 Leiria.

-In May 2008, N'Gal stated that S.L.
-Benfica and Deportivo de La Coruña had shown interested in him.
+In May 2008, N'Gal stated that Benfica and Deportivo La Coruña had shown interest in him.
 In August, after Leiria's relegation, he moved back to Spain and signed a two-year contract with Gimnàstic de Tarragona, in division two.

 After a poor second season with the Catalans – 19 matches, no goals– N'Gal returned to União de Leiria.
 On 15 January 2012, he signed an 18-month contract with Algerian Ligue Professionnelle 1 club USM Alger, being released four months later.